Virgo Filaments VI: H$\alpha$ clumps in the filaments around the Virgo galaxy cluster: Clumps Observed in Fractal Patterns

 \cite{CaicedoOrtiz2015} use a similar method (measuring the log-log slope of the number of boxes to cover \Ha emission of a source vs.~the box size) to find the fractal dimension of two giant \HII regions and find $D\sim 1.4$ in both cases.
 The consistency in the fractal dimension of their \HII regions and the larger \Ha clumps in our study provide more evidence of the well-defined hierarchical organisation of \Ha emission from scales even smaller than individual clouds to large complexes of clouds.

+In addition, \cite{Elmegreen2006} measure the number of clumps as a function of angular resolution for galaxy NGC 628 and find a power-law slope of $\sim -1.5$, suggesting $D\sim 1.5$, similar to our value.
 Furthermore, our estimated fractal dimension is the same as that of isophotes of atomic and molecular gas clouds in the Milky Way and nearby galaxies from scales of 30 AU to a few hundred pc \citep[$D=1.3-1.4$, e.g.,][]{Scalo1990,Falgarone1992}.
 These papers determine the fractal dimension through a different method: measuring the correlation between area and perimeters of clouds, with isophotal boundaries.
 In our work, clump boundaries come from Scarlet wavelet decomposition, so we cannot make a direct comparison.
 Nevertheless, in all the aforementioned cases we are measuring fractal dimensions on 2-D projected images, so getting the same result perhaps reflects the connection between star formation and gas clouds.

 One important consideration is that this simple calculation comes with assumptions and may not reflect the true fractal dimension. \cite{Elmegreensquared2001}, for example, take into account overlap and blending of observed structures (from projection effects, for example) in experiments with numbers of clumps as a function of PSF (modeled with Gaussian smoothing) by creating models of different fractal dimensions and comparing the resulting projected maps to observations of real galaxies.
 With similar slopes as ours (compare our Figure \ref{fig:psfexpsings} to their Figure 2), they find that the galaxies are most similar to the $D=2.3$ fractal model, rather than the $D=1.3$ model.